 Some genes provide protection against some diseases but increase susceptibility to others.
 For example, it is known that a variant of the DARC gene – which codes for an antigen found on red blood cells – provides protection against malaria.
 However this version of the gene also disposes people to be more susceptible to human immunodeficiency virus (HIV).
 Genes like this could potentially lead to collective action problems, as it may be best for any given individual to have one variant, but best for the overall wellbeing of the population for there to be a mixture of the two variants in the population.
 For example, imagine a population in which the average risk of Malaria is 3% and the risk of HIV is 5%, and assume that it is at least as bad to have HIV as to have Malaria.
 If everyone chose the version of the gene that was expectably best for their children, they would pick the version of the gene which provided protection against HIV.
 However this could make the population as a whole worse off.
 If a mixture of genes were present in the population, this might ensure that any epidemics of HIV or Malaria would be only moderately severe.
 However, if everyone had the gene that protects against HIV and leaves them susceptible to the Malaria virus, the result could be that Malaria epidemics would tend to be very severe.
-Even if there were a corresponding reduction in the severity of HIV epidemics, this could be a negative outcome, overall.
+Even if there were a corresponding reduction in the severity of HIV epidemics, this could be a negative outcome overall.
 Severe epidemics may be particularly undesirable as they result in many people being sick simultaneously which can disrupt the supply of essential goods and services.
 This can lead to worse outcomes for those directly affected by an illness as well as the broader population.
 For example, as the supply of health services can get disrupted, sick individuals may have trouble getting properly diagnosed and treated.
 Similarly, as the supply of other essential goods can be disrupted, severe epidemics can have negative flow-on effects for healthy individuals.
 Therefore, in cases such as these, it may be preferable for a population to maintain a certain amount of genetic diversity.
 Diversity would reduce the likelihood that a significant portion of the population would become sick at the one time.

 Other immune genes have known benefits but may also have costs that are yet to be discovered.
 These genes could also pose collective action problems if available in a genetic supermarket.
+For example, the CCR5 gene codes for a type of receptor found on macrophages (a type of white blood cell), which are targeted by the HIV virus.
+One form of the CCR5 gene (known as CCR5-Δ32) provides resistance to the HIV virus, because it leads to a form of the receptor which is difficult for the HIV virus to enter.
+However, it’s possible that this form of the receptor could make individuals more easily targeted by other diseases that are yet to evolve.
 If this gene were available in a genetic supermarket it seems plausible that many parents would select the form of the gene which provides resistance to HIV.
 This is likely to be the case even in populations where HIV is only a minor threat.
 But the combined result of many people selecting this gene for their children may be bad for those populations as a whole, as it may increase their susceptibility to future epidemics.